guilhemmarchand/trackme/docs/userguide.rst

    :align: center
    :width: 1200px

-In TrackMe data sources, this would appear as one entity and this is not helping me covering that use case:
+In TrackMe data sources, this would appear as one entity and this is not filling our requirements for that use case:

 .. image:: img/first_steps/img030.png
    :alt: img/first_steps/img030